allisonjr-bamfordrk/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth

 In fewer than 200 words, this quote emphasizes that over-concern with optimizing code early in development can lead to unnecessary complexity, harder maintenance, and potential bugs.
 It suggests programmers should focus first on writing clear, correct, and maintainable code, and optimize only when profiling and analysis indicate a genuine need for improvement in performance.
 The essence here lies in striking a balance between code readability and efficiency, ensuring sustainability and evolvability of software systems.

+# 2024-01-29
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+Always strive to write clean, readable, and maintainable code.
+Avoid unnecessary complexity; it often leads to bugs and difficulties in the long run.
+Remember that you're writing code not just for computers to execute but also for humans to understand and collaborate on."

+In practice, this means using clear variable names, adhering to consistent formatting, breaking down complex tasks into smaller, manageable functions, and embracing modularity.
+Also, remember that sometimes what seems like the quickest solution upfront might not be the most efficient or scalable one in the future.
+So, invest time in understanding the problem domain and designing your solution with both present and future needs in mind.